Small permutation classes: Calculations

-Proposition~\ref{gridded-gr} shows that we need consider only gridded permutations in order to characterize the possible growth rates of subclasses of these.
-As there is an order-preserving bijection between the gridded permutations in the two classes above, it suffices to consider subclasses of the closure of the parallel alternations.

-An encoding studied by Atkinson, Murphy, and Ru\v{s}kuc~\cite{atkinson:partially-well-:} and Albert, Atkinson, and Ru\v{s}kuc~\cite{albert:regular-closed-:} is useful for this purpose.
-This encoding associates to each gridded permutation $\pi$ of length $n$ the word $w_\pi=w_\pi(1)\cdots w_\pi(n)$ where $w_\pi(i)=\ell$ if the entry $\pi(i)$ lies on the left and $w_\pi(i)=r$ if the $i$th entry lies on the right, yielding the language $\{\ell, r\}^+$.
+Monotone grid classes of row vectors were first studied by Atkinson, Murphy, and Ru\v{s}kuc~\cite{atkinson:partially-well-:} and Albert, Atkinson, and Ru\v{s}kuc~\cite{albert:regular-closed-:}, who introduced a encoding for such classes (under the name ``$W$-classes'').
+Let $\M$ be a $t\times 1$ monotone grid class, meaning that every cell of $\M$ is labeled by $\Av(12)$, $\Av(21)$, or $\emptyset$.
+Their encoding associates to each gridded permutation $\pi\in\Grid(\M)$ of length $n$ the word $w_\pi=w_\pi(1)\cdots w_\pi(n)$ where $w_\pi(i)=k$ if the entry $i$ lies in cell $(k,1)$.
+The following two propositions are almost certainly folklore, but this author knows them from Albert~[personal communication].